0xis-cn/0xis-cn/content/blog/2025-05-31-my-path-after-twenty-years.md

 ## Remaining ritual and changing course

 <span style="font-variant: small-caps">Across the divide of twenty years</span> a dedicate tension lies between the continuity of form and the erosion of substance.

-there is a dedicate tension between the continuity of form and the erosion of substance.
 Ciang’s generation recited ‘I love learning’ as doctrine, while present-day Ciang-ites still whisper its echoes in softened tone.
 Paper and pencils are replaced by Obsidian, Tiger Balm by lipstick, but the posture of devotion remains remarkably intact.

 But does that make it the same thing?